dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

 > When the bell rings in a clocktower, can this not project
 > information, subconsciously inform entities of the current time and
 > thus influence their behavior?
 It would certainly matter to Kant, if
 > his watch were broken.
-Specifically, how mundane stimuli like this
+Specifically, how do mundane stimuli like
-> shape energy flows in sociophysical models is the more critical
+> this shape energy flows in sociophysical models and how might
-> question, along with how accounting for such miscillanea might
+> accounting for such miscillanea scale tractibly.
+Better ask a Feng
-> tractibly scale.
-Better ask a Feng Shui master.
+> Shui master.

 The dynamics of energies in a virtual, superimposed topology depend greatly on how the active interactions relate to each node's perception of network topology.

 This networks function similarly to a electrical circuits, if there were myriad circuit diagrams superimposed onto each other.
 The